oneearedrabbit/maze/README.md

 ## Source code

-Source code comes with no almost no assets.
+Source code comes with no (almost?) assets.
 I don't have permissions to publish them to the public domain.

 Please support the author: https://mrmotarius.itch.io/mrmotext.
 This